Skip to content

 export PARAXIAL_API_KEY=your_key_here

-Create .rubocop.yml and add:
+Create .paraxial-rubocop.yml and add:

-% cat .rubocop.yml
+% cat .paraxial-rubocop.yml

 require: